a-type/verdant/.changeset/batch-query-runs.md

 '@verdant-web/store': patch
 ---

-Batch query execution starts to yield to the event loop when many queries run at once.
+Batch query execution starts to yield to the event loop when many queries run at once, and debounce repeated query revalidation during bursts of incoming changes.